Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 Shippensburg University of Pennsylvania is among your best bets if you're planning on studying Journalism.
 Students who like a more relaxed life will treasure the school's position in the modest town of Shippensburg, Pennsylvania.

-This college features a high freshman retention rate, with 75.0% of freshman students returning the next year.
 Ship has been rated among the best for quality of education for veterans and military personnel.
+You will obtain a lot for your educational investment with Shippensburg University of Pennsylvania, due to the fact its net price of $24,924 is among the best values in the U.S..
 If you're considering finding out more, you can see all of Shippensburg University of Pennsylvania's rankings here.

 Every student who is interested in Journalism needs to look into Edinboro University of Pennsylvania.
 Edinboro, Pennsylvania gives a whimsical small-town setting for college students to study in.